JumpStart Advanced 1st Grade: Characters

-Playable Characters
+Playable characters

 The following characters are playable in the scooter races, have their own activity in this game and give out a powerup when it is completed, and have their own track.
 On an irrelevant note, they are all characters on the All-Stars walkie-talkie feature.

-Frankie: (Voiced by Dee Bradley Baker) A moderately light brown dachshund dog who first appeared in the 1995 version of JumpStart 1st Grade.
+Frankie (voiced by Dee Bradley Baker): A moderately light brown wiener dog who first appeared in the 1995 version of JumpStart 1st Grade.
 This version of Frankie featured in the JumpStart Advanced series usually wears a red sweatshirt with yellow lining and a blue dog collar, and is basically the mascot and main character of the game.
-He is very good-natured and protective of the right thing, and he stood up to Jimmy and told him to fix Squirt's scooter (a request that was obviously refused).
+He is good-natured and protective of the right thing, and he stood up to Jimmy and told him to fix Squirt's scooter (a request that was obviously refused).
 He is also very friendly and sociable.
 He loves dog biscuits and pizzas, and apparently has a home pizza parlor.
 His powerup is the Power Bone (sometimes referred to as the Smokey Bone).

-Hopsalot: (Voiced by Brianne Siddall) A light brown rabbit who first appeared in the 1994 version of JumpStart Kindergarten.
+Hopsalot (voiced by Brianne Siddall): A light brown rabbit who first appeared in the 1994 version of JumpStart Kindergarten.
 Though he was originally depicted as an adult with the title of "Mr.", he is a child in this game, as in other games of the JumpStart Advanced series.
 He is also naturally bright and is talented and making new inventions.
 Since he is a good builder, it is unusual that he did not offer to fix Squirt's scooter.
 He wears a teal shirt, and was described as "quirky and original" by Frankie.
 He is often referred to by his nickname, "Hops".
 His powerup is the Hyper Carrot Fuel.